soup/clients/v1.1/README.md

 * `title`  (optional) - titel of the group
 * `image_url` (optional) - url of the avatar to be used on the web site

-If either name or privacy are missing HTTP status code `400` is returned, if the login does already exists or the username doesn't validate HTTP status code `412` is returned.
+If either name or privacy are missing, HTTP status code `400` is returned.
+If the login does already exist or the username doesn't validate, HTTP status code `412` is returned.